 In semantic segmentation, the MLA classifies individual bits of information (ionization hits in \minerva) as one of several interesting classes.
-The classification then can be used as a filter for the hits used in the reconstruction algorithms.
+The classification then can be used as a filter for the hits used in the reconstruction algorithms (in \cite{DiFlorio:2018res} a CNN was used to construct a hit filter for track pixel seeds used as input to the CMS track reconstruction algorithm ).
 The hits and information can be provided to further MLAs, however the clearest way to test the impact of the MLA responsible for semantic segmentation is to use it as a filter for the current state-of-the-art algorithm.

 The ability to identify electromagnetic-like energy depositions within complicated event topologies is also important for the identification of electrons in charged-current electron-neutrino interactions.
 Improving the identification of such showers would improve both the efficiency and purity of measurements of electron neutrino appearance in current and future experiments, which are a crucial component of the worldwide effort to measure neutrino oscillations.